sariabuqoura/CISSP/README.md

   * Probility * Damage Potential Ranking
   * High/Medium/Low
   * DREAD System
+    * Answer five questions
-    * Damage potential
+      * Damage potential: how server is the damage
-    * Reproducibilility
+      * Reproducibilility: how complicated to reproduce the exploit
-    * Exploitability
+      * Exploitability : how hard to preform the attack
-    * Affected Users
+      * Affected Users : how many users are likley to be effected
-    * Discoverability
+      * Discoverability : how hard for attacker to find it out
+    * Responses are needed for there threats
+    * remidate threats should be considered and weighted according to their cost and effectivness
+    * threat modeling is similar to the risk assessment
+      * Threat modeling focus on the attack it self
+      * Risk assessment focus on the asset.
+### Supply chain risk Managemen
+*